 Detox Your Life

 An affordable educational program combined with individual coaching sessions to help you discover lifestyle strategies that boost your immune system and reduce your risk of chronic diseases like diabetes, high blood pressure and dementia.
 Work with Rachel to find your superpowers!

 Rachel Jones, BSN, RN, FMCHC

 Rachel is a registered nurse and functional medicine certified health coach who is passionate about helping you transform your life using lifestyle detox.
 You have more power than you may realize to change your health outcomes and start living your best life – today!

-Follow Rachel on Facebook for the latest information on coaching programs & special offers, plus tips for detoxing your life!
+Connect with Rachel on Facebook for tips on detoxing your life!

 The information provided by Upstream Wellness Coaching is for educational purposes only and is not intended to be a substitute for professional medical advice.
 Please seek the advice of a qualified health care professional in the event something you have read here raises questions or concerns regarding your health.